Simple closed geodesics on hyperelliptic translation surfaces and classification theorem for translation surfaces in $\mathcal{H}^{\mathrm{hyp}}(4)$: Proof of Theorem

 \subsection{Geometry of flat surfaces of genus $0$}

 In this subsection, we give some properties of flat surfaces of genus $0$.
 Let $(Y, q)$ be a flat surface of genus $0$.
-Note that $(Y, q)$ must has some simple poles.
-Let $s^\prime : [0,1] \to (Y, q)$ be a segment connecting a singular point to a simple pole of $q$.
+Note that $(Y, q)$ must have some simple poles.
+Let $s^\prime : [0,1] \to (Y, q)$ be a geodesic segment connecting a singular point to a simple pole of $q$.
 Then

 is a closed curve on $(Y, q)$ such that its image is a segment.